valdersonjr/valdersonjr/README.md

 ### Greetings 👋

-- I’m a student of Software Engineering at UnB who loves solving logic problems.
+- I’m a Software Engineer student at UnB and I love solving logic problems.
 - Lately I've been studying Spring DATA Rest and React.js
 - You can contact me through: valdersonpontes@gmail.com